niccolodevries/Python-Outlook-PST-export/README.md

 4. Saves the email body in plain text, HTML, or RTF format.
 5. Saves the email metadata (subject, sender, recipients) in a text file.
 6. Saves attachments in both the email's directory and a global `all_attachments` directory.

+## Example

+Here is an example structure of the output directory:

+extracted_emails_and_attachments/
+├── all_attachments/
+│ ├── attachment_1.pdf
+│ ├── attachment_2.jpg
+│ └── ...
+├── Email_Subject_1/
+│ ├── body.txt
+│ ├── metadata.txt
+│ └── attachments/
+│ ├── attachment_1.pdf
+│ └── ...
+├── Email_Subject_2/
+│ ├── body.html
+│ ├── metadata.txt
+│ └── attachments/
+│ ├── attachment_2.jpg
+│ └── ...
+└── ...

+## License

+This project is licensed under the MIT License.

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss your ideas.